joelbs/blog-stack/content/posts/new-location-alert-downtown-fort-worth.md

 title: New Location Alert - Downtown Fort Worth
 subtitle: Our new Downtown Fort Worth location is sure to exceed your highest expectations.
-Located on the 12th floor with a stunning terrace, a private on-site restaurant, and captivating views of downtown will leave you feeling  like you're practically in paradise everyday.
+Located on the 12th floor with a stunning terrace, a private on-site restaurant, and captivating views of downtown it will feel as if you're in paradise everyday.
 date: 2021-10-04T16:54:42.627Z
 thumb_img_path: /images/640-taylor-building.png
 thumb_img_alt: 640 Taylor St